verekia/js-stack-from-scratch/tutorial/7-client-webpack/README.md

 ```
 This way we can use variables such as `window` or `document` which are always accessible in the browser without ESLint complaining about undeclared variables.

-Finally, if you want to use some of the most recent ES features in your client code, like `Promise`s, you need to include the [Babel Polyfill](https://babeljs.io/docs/usage/polyfill/) in your client bundle.
+If you want to use some of the most recent ES features in your client code, like `Promise`s, you need to include the [Babel Polyfill](https://babeljs.io/docs/usage/polyfill/) in your client code.

 - Run `npm install --save babel-polyfill`